Xoom deploys content in minutes, not weeks

 Expanding to more countries requires a lot of work for Xoom, including content.
 The team released much of its content on a home-grown CMS prior to the acquisition.
 “The developer that created the whole internal CMS system left,” says Xoom Senior Product Manager Ann Lau.
 “It was a code base that nobody really knew how to support.”

-Fortunately, Xoom’s engineering team was already making the move to Contentful.
+Fortunately, Xoom’s engineering team was already making the move to Contentful, which runs on AWS.
 “When you have something new like this, there's lot of training that needs to happen, as well as new processes that need to be discussed and implemented,” says Lau.
 “We released something in production in December of last year though, and people are definitely seeing benefits.”

 From Guyana to Finland, each country Xoom supports has its own static page.
 The team moved existing country pages over to Contentful, and soon began using it to display pages for every new country they supported as well.